Sadja18/mitre_docs_ref/Techniques/Techniques.md

 | 1. | `TA0001`| **Initial Access** |
 | 2. | `TA0008` | **Lateral Movement** |

 Adversaries may move onto systems, possibly those on disconnected or air-gapped networks, by copying malware to removable media and taking advantage of Autorun features when the media is inserted into a system and executes.

-In the case of Initial Access, this may occur through manual manipulation of the media, modification of systems used to initially format the media, or modification to the media's firmware itself.

-In the case of Lateral Movement, this may occur through modification of executable files stored on removable media or by copying malware and renaming it to look like a legitimate file to trick users into executing it on a separate system.

 ---